topher-lo/PyShopper/README.md

 # Load data
 # Note: this dataset is unlikely to large to fit in memory
-# Consider limiting the number of trips to ~1000.
+# Consider limiting the number of items and users (see example.ipynb)
 X_train = shopper.load_data('data/train.tsv',
                             'data/prices.tsv')